The Tool Shed Blog

 2. You must use a HubSpot Form, Collected Form, Lead Flow, or the HubSpot Forms API to capture submissions on your website or landing pages.

-We will show you user flows below to reflect how new contacts will appear in your sources report and the ads add-on:
+We will show you user flows below to reflect how new contacts will appear in your sources report and the ads add-on.
+These are demonstrative examples, derived from our pool of experts who monitor various marketing channels and recommend best practices.

 1. Organic: No ads involved